keertipc7/SRFP_2021_Summer_Project_in_Statistical_Estimation/readme.md

-#“Different methods of estimation and their applications
+# Different methods of estimation and their applications

 Repository for Project through Summer Research Fellowship Programme-2021.